Apply for planning permission

 - Pay online (if applying via the Planning Portal)

 - Pay by phone - 01858 828282 during office hours; please quote your planning application number and the application site address.
-(Please note that there is a 1.65% surcharge if paying by credit card).

 - Pay by cheque - Development Management, Harborough District Council, The Symington Building, Adam and Eve Street, Market Harborough, Leicestershire, LE16 7AG.
 Write on the reverse what the payment is for, the Planning Portal reference number and a contact number.